Choojermelon/Altemia/content/Characters/Skybound Wanderers/Eilun.md

 - [[Astar]]: Mentor
 - [[Furiko]]: Mentor.
 Gifted him the glowy jacket he's wearing
 - [[Rook]]: Mentor and friend.
 Looks up to him and appreciates the books they've shared
-- [[Bertea]]: A tiny friend he feels comfortable talking about a lot of stuff with
+- [[Bertea]]: A tiny friend he feels comfortable talking about a lot of stuff with!
 ### Enemies
 - Unknown by the party
 ###  Affiliations